Los Angeles Aiding and Abetting Defense Attorneys

 When it comes to aiding and abetting, a conviction requires that you helped or facilitated the actual criminal act.
 Knowledge of the crime alone is not enough to lead to a conviction, and, in most cases, you are not under a legal obligation to report a crime before it happens.
 This means that the prosecution must be able to show that you helped the crime in some way.
 If you did not, or there is no evidence that you did, then a charge of aiding and abetting will not hold up in court.

 However, even if the prosecution has an uphill battle to prove that you were involved in a crime, assuming they won’t be able to get a conviction would be foolish.
-It is in your own best interests to seek a skilled Los Angeles aiding and abetting attorney who can help you build a strong defense.
+It is in your own best interests to seek a skilled Los Angeles aiding and abetting lawyer who can help you build a strong defense.
 Without that help, you may find yourself behind bars in the blink of an eye.

 It can be starling to be suddenly charged with aiding and abetting in Los Angeles.
 After all, you may have no idea a crime took place.
 You may be minding your own business at work when police officers walk in and slap handcuffs around your wrists.
 We at Werksman Jackson & Quinn LLP understand what a frightening time this can be for you and your family.
 That is why we want to offer you the help that you need.
 We fight for our clients and do everything we can to ensure the best possible outcome at trial.
 To speak with a member of our incredible team, call us at (213) 688-0460 today.

 Recent Case Results